 High availability is a feature unique to Rackspace Cloud Monitoring.
 Because we provide Monitoring as a Service hosted in the cloud, we are able to keep that service up and running without any downtime.
 When implementing improvements to the system, we can take a region down for an upgrade, even lose another datacenter due to a localized disaster or event, and Rackspace Cloud Monitoring will continue to monitor your resources and send you notifications.

 Please let us know of any features you would like added or any issues you find via the Feedback forums located here.
 For more immediate assistance with a time-sensitive issue, please file a ticket or contact your account team.

 Monitoring and Troubleshooting

-We will only notify you if there is a problem with our infrastructure impacting your Cloud resource, we do not run monitoring checks on your individual Cloud Servers, Cloud Load Balancers, or websites to verify functionality.
+We will only notify you when there is a problem with our infrastructure that impacts your Cloud resource.
+We do not run monitoring checks on your individual Cloud Servers, Cloud Load Balancers, or websites to verify functionality.
 This leaves a lot of exposure in situations where the infrastructure is working fine, but a given application or resource in your Cloud setup has stopped functioning correctly, leaving your site performance degraded, or totally inaccessible.